awaken1988/tools_and_snippets/README.md

 this let you define your ACL settings in a .json file. which must be located in the basedir of the folderstructure for which the ACL' is set.

 Every ACL is applied recursive to all subfolder.
 You find an example of the .json file in the script

+# Projects

+## cpp_snipptes
+Some cpp snippets.
+Mosly belongs new C++ features.

+## python_atlr_test
+Test Python with ANTRL to create a toy langueage

+*Not actively developed anymore*

+## python_standalone_serverinfo
+A small standalone http server which lists information about the linux host.

+*Not actively developed anymore*

+## netbrowser
+Scan LAN by looking in the Neighbor-cache of the host or with nmap to find host.
+Each host is the scanned for Samba-Shares and well known port.
+Finally the results are listed in a Gui

+*Not actively developed anymore*